mayawagon/mayawagon.github.io/worklog.md

 - Snoop on a NYPL TechConnect class
 - Snoop on a NYPL Project_<code> class
 - Meet with Lisa Rosenblum before January to discuss her two-day librarian boot camp and training in general
+- Get Seville oranges to make marmalade
+- Write an article for the internet health report